dataclay/cli-tools/README.md

 *	A working AEP file compatible with Templater
 *	A valid data source containing versioning information for the AEP file
 *	A `templater-options.json` file that specifies Templater's configuration and options in JSON format
-*	A copy of the `Templater 2.jsxbin` file that was installed into After Effects' ScriptUI application folder
+*	A copy of the `Templater 2.jsxbin` file that was installed into After Effects' ScriptUI application folder.
+This file is copied to your project automatically when using the supplied batch script.
 *	A script file, provided by Dataclay, that launches Adobe After Effects and makes use of `Templater 2.jsxbin`
 *	A *directory location* for Templater logging